 The deputy governor of Sistan and Baluchistan province revealed that the number of coronavirus cases has grown by a factor of 15 in comparison to the first two months of the outbreak.

 One of the senior health officials in Golestan said that by April 2, 230 people had died of COVID-19 in this province while the regime’s official reports only confirm 10 deaths in the province.

 As Rouhani can’t prevent the reality from being revealed, he resorts to different lies and twists the truth to justify his criminal policy of sending the people back to work in the coronavirus minefield in different ways.

 It’s what Rouhani doesn’t say that reveals the truth about the coronavirus outbreak in Iran.

-On Saturday, Rouhani claimed that 10 provinces were in good state.
-Aside from how reliable this claim is—Rouhani refrained from naming those 10 provinces—his remarks mean that 21 other provinces are in critical conditions.
-Rouhani’s own health ministry has stipulated that no province is in a white state.
+On Saturday, Rouhani claimed that 10 provinces were in a good state.
+Aside from how reliable this claim is—Rouhani refrained from naming those 10 provinces—his remarks mean that 21 other provinces are in critical condition.
+Rouhani’s own health ministry has stipulated that no province is white.

 This type of falsehood mongering has a long history in the mullahs’ regime.
 For example, Ali Khamenei, the regime’s supreme leader, once claimed that the speed of scientific progress in Iran was 13 times faster than other places in the world.
 Even if true, this is again a devious way of twisting the truth.
 Consider two vehicles, one moving at 100 km/h and the other at 2 km/h.
 If the first vehicle accelerates to 120 km/h, then it would have seen a 20-percent speed increase.
 If the second vehicle accelerates to 20 km/h, then it would have seen a 1,000-percent increase.
 In this case, one could claim that the second vehicle accelerated at 50x the first.